pgEdge/cli/docs/tutorials.md

 source pg16/pg16.env
 ```

-Then, use pgbench to set up a very simple four-table database.
-At the OS command line, (on each node of your replication set), create the pgbench tables in your database (`db_name`) with the `pgbench` command.
+Use pgbench to set up a very simple four-table database.
 You must create the tables on each node in your replication cluster:

 ```sql
 pgbench -i db_name